JohansonB/TS-Benchmark/README.md

 ### R source files

-the benchmark also requires the user to specify the path to a Rscript excutionable using the set_interpreterpaths() method.
+the benchmark also requires the user to specify the path to a Rscript excutable using the set_interpreterpaths() method.
-The prophet packages has to be installed to the R enviorment.
+The prophet packages have to be installed to the R environment.
 The source files for the R scripts are provided in the directory Scripts/R